How to apply for a residence permit to live with someone in Sweden with whom you are planning to marry or become common law spouses

 - the signature of the person who is authorising another person.

 If you want your family member in Sweden to represent you, you can give him or her power of attorney.
-If your family member has power of attorney, the decision will be sent to them, and it is his or her responsibility to inform you of the Migration Board's decision.
+If your family member has power of attorney, the decision will be sent to them, and it is his or her responsibility to inform you of the Migration Agency's decision.
 If you have not given power of attorney to anyone, the Embassy or Consulate General will inform you of the decision.

 Pay the fee